The following provides usage information for the Confluent SMT

 filter.type=include) or excluded (when

 missing.or.null.behavior property defines how the transform behaves when a record does not have the field(s) used in the filter condition predicate.
-By default, the behavior is set to fail.
-However, the behavior can also be set to include or exclude the record that is missing the predicate’s field(s).
+By default the behavior is to fail.
+This property can also be set to include or exclude the record that is missing the predicate’s field(s).

 Use the transformation type designed for the record key

 This transformation is developed by Confluent and does not ship by default with Kafka or Confluent Platform.
 You can install this transformation using the Confluent Hub Client:

 The configuration snippet below shows how to use and configure the Confluent Filter SMT.

 filter.condition is a predicate specifying JSON path.
 For more

 filter.condition specified in the following examples is satisfied when the